DavidC6473/Art-Palette/README.md

 * The colour of the modal will be the inverse of the main hex colour.
 * By clicking on an individual palette circle, that hex will be copied to your clipboard.
 * By clicking on "COPY ALL", all the hexes will be copied to your clipboard.
+* The search function can be used to influence the random images recieved.
 * To close the modal, click the "X" button or anywhere outside the modal.

 ## Customisation